 - Linux

-If you use to teach history and are pursuing a career change to become an art teacher, think of experience examples that include the arts throughout history.
-Or think of things more technically and share stories about how you helped students overcome obstacles.
+If you use to teach history and are pursuing a career change to become a real estate agent, think of experience examples that feature things like lesson adjustments (which are parallel to customizing lease agreements).
+Or think of things more technically and share stories about how you helped others overcome obstacles.

 No matter what you’ve taught or helped your students achieve, you’ll need to give recruiters some solid metrics for your success!
-Use quantifiable data to back your claims.
+You can make any AI resume unique by using quantifiable data to back your claims—especially if you have satisfaction or engagement rates that would transfer well to other jobs.

 Here are some good examples: